dotnet/sourcelink/README.md

 # SourceLink

 SourceLink is a language- and source-control agnostic system for providing first-class source debugging experiences for binaries.
-The primary goal of the project is to enable anyone building NuGet libraries to provide source debugging for their users with almost no effort.
+The goal of the project is to enable anyone building [NuGet libraries to provide source debugging](https://github.com/dotnet/designs/blob/master/accepted/diagnostics/debugging-with-symbols-and-sources.md) for their users with almost no effort.
 Microsoft libraries, such as .NET Core and Roslyn have enabled SourceLink.
 SourceLink is supported by Microsoft.

 SourceLink is a [set of packages](https://dotnet.myget.org/Gallery/sourcelink) and a [specification](https://github.com/dotnet/designs/blob/master/accepted/diagnostics/source-link.md#source-link-file-specification) for describing source control metadata that can be embedded in symbols, binaries and packages.